iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.0.0/report.md

 > Horrible battery drain.
 UCP should smarten up and do things well instead of cheaply.<br> :date: __2020-11-09 23:44:44__

-> I am still getting a notice that says "if you are getting this message please restart your phone" I did and the message came right back.
-Glad we are spending thousands on this app Kenny.<br> :date: __2020-11-09 06:15:49__

-> Alberta needs to stop fighting with the Federal Government and merge this app with the national app.
-Which is why this won't run in the background...feds are blocking the ability with Google.<br> :date: __2020-11-07 04:24:05__

-> I appreciate the effort Alberta made to get this out so quickly, but it's time to switch the Federal system which is more reliable, comprehensive, and easier on my battery.
-Uninstalling as there not enough people using this anyway.<br> :date: __2020-10-08 04:03:34__

 #### 1-star reviews